Home

 But that was then, this is now!

-Introducing photo radar... the government’s latest scheme to generate more (illegal) money, all in the name of safety.
-Leave it to Uncle Sam to devise a plan so brilliant and lucrative, that it just may solve most cities budget problems.
+Introducing photo radar... the government's latest scheme to generate more money, all in the name of safety.

-Within minutes, a photo radar machine can catch dozens of speeders on a single stretch of road.
+Within minutes, a photo radar machine can catch dozens of drivers on a single stretch of road.
 These radar cameras literally do the jobs of several cops.

 There’s no longer the need to actually pull people over anymore.
 With traffic cameras, speeding tickets are mailed directly to the home of the offender.